michael-a-green/machine-learning/projects/capstone/capstone_proposal_template_michael3.md

-This past research is relevant because it offers proven techniques that serve as the useful body of work regarding how machine learning has helped to produce solutions to tough robot automation problems that has applications from consumer electronics, to medicine, to safety and security.
+This past research is relevant because it offers proven techniques that serve as the useful body of work regarding how machine learning has helped to produce solutions to tough robot automation problems that have applications from consumer electronics, to medicine, to safety and security.
+For example, the underlying technology described here can be applied to urban rescue robots such as what is described in [^5]

+[^5]: Davids, Angela.
+(2002).
+Urban Search and Rescue Robots: From Tragedy to Technology..
+IEEE Intelligent Systems.
+17. 81-83.
+10.1109/5254.999224.

 #### Why This Problem Should Be Addressed